gpizzutoa/ShopEasy_281481/README.md

 ### **7. Removing Outliers**

 To address outliers, we removed values that are more than 4 standard deviations from the mean.
-Below, we identify and remove these outliers, ensuring we don't lose too much data.
+We identified and removed these outliers, ensuring we didn't lose too much data.
-- **Outliers Removed**: The number of rows removed is 536, which is relatively small and can be considered negligible.
+- **Outliers Removed**: The number of rows removed is 536, which is relatively small.
 Therefore, we proceed with the removal process.

 ### **8. Data Scaling**